eldariont/seqan/manual/source/Tutorial/DataStructures/index.rst

 In this section you find tutorials addressing the most common of SeqAn's data structures.

-The tutorials under :ref:`tutorial-datastructures-sequences` will introduce you to alphabets, sequence containers, iterators and various kinds of string sets, among them also comrpessed, reference based representations.
+The tutorials under :ref:`tutorial-datastructures-sequences` will introduce you to alphabets, sequence containers, iterators and various kinds of string sets, among them also compressed, reference based representations.
 The tutorials under :ref:`tutorial-datastructures-indices` will introduce you to the interfaces and implementations of SeqAn's string and q-gram indices and the corresponding interators.

 The tutorials under :ref:`tutorial-datastructures-alignment-alignment-gaps` will introduce you to how SeqAn implements alignment objects (e.g. gaps in sequences).